|Birthdate:||May 30, 1979|

 |Best Cup Championship Finish:||2nd – 2012|

 Clint Bowyer, a native of Emporia, Kansas, got his big break in 2004 when he got to share driving duties in the No. 21 Reese’s Chevrolet for Richard Childress Racing with former NASCAR Xfinity Series champion Kevin Harvick.
-During that span, which lasted 17 races, he amassed a record of four top-fives, seven top-10s and one pole position.
+During that span, which lasted 17 races, he amassed a four top-fives, seven top-10s and one pole position.

-Those impressive results led to a full time Xfinity Series ride in 2005.
+Those results led to a full time Xfinity Series ride in 2005.
 Once again, Bowyer impressed his bosses, finishing second in the championship on the back of two victories, 12 top-fives and 22 top-10s.

 The results not only earned him another full year of Xfinity Series competition in 2006, but also the full time role in the No. 07 Jack Daniel’s Chevrolet in the NASCAR Cup Series.